Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Model

 \subsection{Convolutional Neural Network}

-The model proposed in this paper is nearly the same that the model proposed in \cite{ullrich2014boundary} and \cite{grill2015music}, so we could compare the results and make a comparison with different input strategies as Cohen \cite{cohen2017music} did.
+The model proposed in this paper is nearly the same than the model proposed in \cite{ullrich2014boundary} and \cite{grill2015music}, so we could compare the results and make a comparison with different input strategies as Cohen \cite{cohen2017music} did.
 However, we take into account more inputs combinations and with high and low dimensions in order to see the better inputs combination for the model.

-The model is composed by a CNN whose relevant parameters are showed in Table \ref{cnn_table}.
-The difference between this model and the model proposed in \cite{ullrich2014boundary} and \cite{grill2015music} is that our final two layers are not dense layers but convolutional layers in one dimension because we do not crop the inputs and get a single probability value at the output, but we give the Neural Network the whole matrix (so we use a batch size of 1 for training) and we obtain a time prediction curve at the output.
-The general schema of the CNN is showed in Fig. \ref{modelCNN}.
+The model is composed by a CNN whose relevant parameters are shown in Table \ref{cnn_table}.
+The difference between this model and the model proposed in \cite{ullrich2014boundary} and \cite{grill2015music} is that our final two layers are not dense layers but convolutional layers in the time dimension because we do not crop the inputs and get a single probability value at the output, but we give the Neural Network the whole matrix and we obtain a time prediction curve at the output.
+The general schema of the CNN is shown in Fig. \ref{modelCNN}.